 Colors and other names of the Pan African Flag

-The UNIA members chose red, black, and green arranged in a tricolour horizontal banner.
-These specific colours were chosen as each represented a different aspect of what it means to be African.
+The UNIA members chose red, black, and green arranged in a tricolor horizontal banner.
+These specific colors were chosen as each represented a different aspect of what it means to be African.
 Red was chosen to represent the ancestry Africans share through their blood.
 Black represents Black people.
 Green was used to represent the wealth of Africa’s natural resources.

 Modern uses of the flag